-We also continue to actively manage our debt levels, including maturities and interest rates, and our pension obligations.
-We expect to continue to opportunistically manage our pension liabilities through the purchase of group annuity contracts for portions of our outstanding defined benefit pension obligations using assets from the pension trust.
-Future pension risk transfer transactions could also be significant and result in us making additional contributions to the pension trust and/or require us to recognize noncash pension settlement charges in earnings in the applicable reporting period.
+We continue to actively manage our debt levels, including maturities and interest rates.
+We also actively manage our pension obligations and expect to continue to opportunistically manage our pension liabilities through the purchase of group annuity contracts or other actions for portions of our outstanding defined benefit pension obligations using assets from the pension trust.
+See "Note 6 - Postretirement Benefit Plans" included in our Notes to Consolidated Financial Statements for additional information.
+Future pension risk transfer transactions could also be significant and result in us making additional contributions to the pension trust.